-Pakistan is the site of some of the earliest human settlements, home to an ancient civilization rivaling those of Egypt and Mesopotamia, and the crucible of two of the world's major religions, Hinduism and Buddhism, both of which have their roots in the subcontinent.Group Departure: April & October Duration: 11 Priced From: $3500
+Pakistan is the site of some of the earliest human settlements, home to an ancient civilization rivaling those of Egypt and Mesopotamia, and the crucible of two of the world's major religions, Hinduism and Buddhism, both of which have their roots in the subcontinent.Group Departure: April-May, October Duration: 11 Priced From: $4045

 Experience ancient Buddhist cultures and unique ancient tribal cultures amidst the dramatic beauty of the arid, snowcapped Indian Himalaya on this small group tour.
-Visit remote traditional villages in the regions of Spiti valley and Kinnaur.Group Departure: September Duration: 17-days Priced From: $4660 (USD)
+Visit remote traditional villages in the regions of Spiti valley and Kinnaur.Group Departure: September Duration: 18-days Priced From: $5110 (USD)

 Travel through Ladakh and the Nubra Valley visiting remarkable monasteries and small traditional villages.
 Attend two days of the Hemis Festival.
-Enjoy immersion with the local people and interaction with the monks.Group Departure: July Duration: 14 days Priced From: $TBA (USD)
+Enjoy immersion with the local people and interaction with the monks.Group Departure: June - July Duration: 14 days Priced From: $3765 (USD)

 Our tour begins with 3 days in Srinagar, Kashmir while staying on a deluxe houseboat.
 Then travel through Ladakh and the Nubra Valley visiting remarkable monasteries and small traditional villages.
 Attend two days of the Ladakh Festival.
 Enjoy immersion with the local people and some interaction with the monks.

 Just announced, this year we will be going overland from Srinagar to Leh as the airline Go airline went bankrupt and there are no other flights operating on this day.
 Complete details are on the tour pdf.

 Post Tour: Ancient Cultures of the Indian HimalayasGroup Departure: August - September Duration: 13 days Priced From: $3650 (USD)